ICS 23 / CSE 23 Fall 2007

 While I encourage you to work on your projects in the labs as much as you can, so that help will be available for you when you need it, I also understand the reality that many of you will want to work from home, or on your own laptops wherever, at least part of the time.
 You're certainly welcome to do it, though it should be noted that you're responsible for obtaining and installing the required software on your own machine(s).
 Unfortunately, we realistically cannot support each of your home installations, so you're mostly on your own in getting these things set up and maintained.
 However, I do have some information that will help.

-If you've never used Eclipse and you're looking for a quick tutorial, have a look at Lab #0 from my last offering of ICS 22 / CSE 22.
-While we used a slightly older version of Eclipse that quarter, the information is still more or less accurate.
+If you've never used Eclipse and you're looking for a quick tutorial, have a look at Lab #0 from my most recent offering of ICS 22 / CSE 22.
+In particular, I'd suggest using the workspace I provided in that course, as compiler settings and other configuration has been set up properly for introductory Java programming work.

 Java Links

 Wondering how a particular class in the Java library works?
-Sun's Java documentation is exactly what you need!
+The Java 7 API documentation is exactly what you need!
 When I'm writing Java code, I spend a lot of time there.
 After all, who can remember all the parameters to all of the methods in the Java library?
 Besides, learning how to look things up in documentation is an invaluable skill, so it's best if you start developing that skill now.
+Of course, if you're not sure where to look, we're happy to help!

 Academic honesty